Automobile Repossession * Auto Repo * Notice of Recovery and Cure * State Laws

 Only if contract permits repossession, sale and deficiency

-Peaceful repossession allowed
+Peaceful repossession allowable.

-Peaceful repossession allowed
+Peaceful repossession allowable.

 After a debtor's default, a secured creditor may sell, lease or otherwise dispose of the collateral in a commercially reasonable manner, by public or private sale.
 Any time before the disposition of the collateral, a debtor may have a right to redeem the collateral by tendering full payment of the obligation owed and all reasonable expenses incurred by the creditor.
-(Chptr.
-38, Art.
-9, Part 5, Sec.
-9-506.)
-Reasonable notice of the time and place of the sale is generally required to be given to other secured creditors and the debtor.
-(Chptr.
-38, Art.
-9, Part 5, Sec.
-9-504(3).)

 When a debtor default on a secured obligation, the creditor generally has a right to take possession of the collateral with judicial process, or without judicial process if the taking can be done without breach of the peace.